-The overall underspend for 2022/23 needs to be viewed in the context of a difficult year which included increased cost pressures driven by high inflation, increased interest rates and the impact of a waste dispute.
-There was some welcome news associated with a long-standing VAT appeal regarding the provision of Leisures Services by local authorities which resulted in a refund to the Council of £2.8m.
+The overall overspend for 2023/24 needs to be viewed in the context of a difficult year which included increased cost pressures driven by high inflation, increased interest rates and increase in demand on council services..

 The Council continues to balance the need to invest in future service developments with new emerging financial challenges from inflation and the continued changes to government funding.